 Born in Russia and educated at Moscow University, Alexander Boot lectured on English literature, wrote art and film criticism, and made a nuisance of himself with the authorities.
 Pursued by the KGB, he emigrated in 1973, first to the USA and then, in 1988, to the UK.
 For a long time he combined writing for various publications with a successful business career.
 When this became difficult, he retired as company director in 2005 and began to write full-time.
-Alexander Boot is the author of How the West Was Lost (2006), God and Man According to Tolstoy (2009), The Crisis Behind Our Crisis (2011) and co-author of A Nation That Forgot God (2010).
+Alexander Boot is the author of How the West Was Lost (2006), God and Man According to Tolstoy (2009), The Crisis Behind Our Crisis (2011), How the Future Worked (2013), Democracy as a Neocon Trick (2014) and co-author of A Nation That Forgot God (2010).
 He divides his time between London and Burgundy, working on his next book.